ono-midori/ono-midori.github.io/techs/libevent.md

 #define evtimer_initialized(ev) event_initialized(ev)
 ```

-These functions can’t reliably distinguish between an initialized event and a hunk of uninitialized memory.
+These functions can't reliably distinguish between an initialized event and a hunk of uninitialized memory.
 You should not use them unless you know that the memory in question is either cleared or initialized as an event.

-Generally, you shouldn’t need to use these functions unless you’ve got a pretty specific application in mind.
-Events returned by event_new() are always initialized.
+Generally, you shouldn't need to use these functions unless you've got a pretty specific application in mind.
+Events returned by `event_new()` are always initialized.

 ```c++
 #include <event2/event.h>